 Secondary 2 student creating fabric flowers during AAA FCE module

 Secondary 2 students cutting recycled fabrics to create fabric flowers

 Secondary 2 students placing fabric flowers on canvas for Artsfest

 The Design & Technology (D&T) unit engages the Secondary 2 students through Design Thinking Process as they learn to manage their own projects aiming at improving real-life situations.
 Being new to D&T and having little experience with handling the equipment and tools, the students were guided using the Gradual Release of Responsibility (GRR) model.
 As they progress, students gain experience and develop confidence in tackling problems and designing functional products.
 With Empathy guiding their hands and hearts, the students strive to create responsibly while making their designs relevant and useful.

 Doing design work for D&T on the iPad

-Food & Consumer Education lessons place much emphasis on authentic learning experiences through exploration of nutrition and health; diet-related diseases, and their impact on our lives.
-Students are engaged in robust discussion on food resource and money-management topics; as well as consumer issues that they face on a personal level.
-Through real-life case studies, students benefit from experiential learning; as they discover the various health issues that may arise from current dietary and lifestyle habits.
-Discourse through Dialogic Talk; enhanced by the use of various ICT tools and platforms; helps them develop greater literacy in the subject.
+Food & Consumer Education place much emphasis on authentic and practical learning experiences through exploration of nutrition and health, diet-related diseases, and the impact of sustainable consumption on our lives.
+Students engaged in robust discussion on food and resource-management topics as well as consumer issues.
+Inquiry-Based Learning and discourse through Dialogic Talk - enhanced through active use of ICT tools and platforms - helped them develop greater literacy in the subject.